 - Hadoop open-source data analytics

-- Google Analytics, SEO, keyword analysis, web analytics (for marketing analyst roles)
+- Google Analytics, SEO, keyword analysis and web analytics aptitude, for marketing analyst roles

 - the capacity to develop and document procedures and workflows

 - the ability to carry out data quality control, validation and linkage

 - an understanding of data protection issues

 - for some roles, an awareness and knowledge of industry-specific databases and data sets (particularly in higher education)

 - experience of statistical methodologies and data analysis techniques